jaimetur/PhotoMigrator/README.md

 - **Remove Empty Albums in Photo Cloud Services**
 - **Remove Duplicates Albums in Photo Cloud Services**

-The Script is Multi-Platform and Multi.Architecture, and has been designed to be run directly within a Linux Server or NAS such as Synology NAS (Compatible with DSM 7.0 or higher), so feel free to download the version according to your system.
+The Script is Multi-Platform and Multi-Architecture, and has been designed to be run directly within a Linux Server or NAS such as Synology NAS (Compatible with DSM 7.0 or higher), so feel free to download the version according to your system.

 ## Download Latest Version: